kartik-v/yii2-widgets/README.md

 #### SwitchInput
 [```VIEW DEMO```](http://demos.krajee.com/widget-details/switchinput)

 The SwitchInput widget turns checkboxes and radio buttons into toggle switches.
-The plugin is a wrapper for the [Bootstrap Switch Plugin](http://www.bootstrap-switch.org) and is specially styled for Twitter Bootstrap 3.
+The plugin is a wrapper for the [Bootstrap Switch Plugin](http://www.bootstrap-switch.org) and is specially styled for Bootstrap 3.

 #### StarRating
 [```VIEW DEMO```](http://demos.krajee.com/widget-details/star-rating)

 The StarRating widget is a wrapper for the [Bootstrap Star Rating Plugin](http://plugins.krajee.com/star-rating) JQuery Plugin designed by Krajee.
-This plugin is a simple yet powerful JQuery star rating plugin for Twitter Bootstrap.
+This plugin is a simple yet powerful JQuery star rating plugin for Bootstrap.
 Developed with a focus on utlizing pure CSS-3 styling to render the control.

 ### Navigation